 Luton Borough Council puts considerable emphasis on job creation with an expanded airport, yet it fails to address any potential jobs that could be created elsewhere if alternatives to terminal two were to go ahead.
 At the 2004 MK & S Midlands Sub-Regional Strategy planning Inquiry, a panel of inspectors told Luton “NOT to put all their eggs in the airport basket”.

 Yet LBC policy has caused the airport to expand too rapidly.

 LBC owns London Luton Airport Limited (LLAL), staffed by councillors and council officers.
 (More correctly, the people of Luton own the airport, yet have virtually no say in its management or future plans.)

 What many people don’t know is that LLAL recently bought farmland between Wigmore Valley Park and the Hertfordshire border, known as Century Park Fields.
 This land is a similar size to Wigmore Valley Park, and has had outline planning permission for over 20 years to build a business park.
 The planning application at the time claimed that this park would create thousands of new jobs.
 But instead of creating these jobs, the council wants to turn this field into a long-term car park for the airport (according to its own consultation).

 Jobs connected to this business park would have been full time – and the nature of the business park suggested that they would be jobs with good salaries.
 But the council has said no. In Feb 2017 it proposed to build 20 office blocks, mainly on Wigmore Park.
 In 2018 this was reduced to 10 office blocks, showing plans were entirely speculative.
+Now it is a mere handful.
 Meanwhile 17 buildings on the airport complex, some quite modern, are either vacant or are earmarked for closure as they lay on the route for a dual carriageway that will serve a second terminal.
 The airport has an abundance of derelict land that is ideal for regeneration but the council and LLAL are not interested in using this land but prefer to use one of Luton’s best loved parks which contains a county wildlife site.